-The MIC5190 is an ultra high-speed linear regulator.
+The MIC5191 is an ultra high-speed linear regulator.
 It uses an external N-Channel FET as its power device.

-The MIC5190 offers ultra high-speed to cope with the fast load demands of microprocessor cores, ASICs, and other high-speed devices.
-Signal bandwidths of greater than 500kHz can be achieved with a minimum amount of capacitance while at the same time keeping the output voltage clean, regardless of load demand.
+The MIC5191's ultra high-speed abilities can handle the fast load demands of microprocessor cores, ASICs, and other high-speed devices.
+Signal bandwidths of greater than 500 kHz can be achieved with a minimum amount of capacitance while at the same time keeping the output voltage clean, regardless of load demand.
 A powerful output driver delivers large MOSFETs into their linear regions, achieving ultra-low dropout voltage.

-$1.25V{IN}\pm10\%$ can be turned into 0.9V $\pm1\%$ without the use of a large amount of capacitance.
+$1.25V{\text{IN}}$ ±10% can be turned into 1V ±1% without the use of a large amount of capacitance.

-MIC5190 (0.5V reference) is optimized for output voltages of below 1.0V.
+MIC5191 (1.0V reference) is optimized for output voltages of 1.0V and higher.

-The MIC5190 is offered in 10-lead $3mm \times 3mm MLF^{TM}$ and 10-lead MSOP-10 packages and has an operating junction temperature range of $-40^{\circ}C$ to $+125^{\circ}C$.
+The MIC5191 is offered in 10-pin 3mm×3mm MLF[®] and 10-pin MSOP-10 packages and has an operating junction temperature range of -40°C to +125°C.

-All support documentation can be found on Micrel's web site at www.micrel.com.
+Data sheets and support documentation can be found on Micrel's web site at www.micrel.com.